Australian Identity & Culture

 The role of Arts, Music and Literature within the Australian culture.

 Department of Foreign Affairs and Trade.
-Sections cover Innovation, Sport, Media and Creative Australia.
+Sections cover Education, Innovation, Sport, Health care, Media and Communications, Creative Australia and Visiting Australia.

 - Contemporary Australian Poetry